Sir John Parnell, 2nd Baronet

 Painting of Sir John Parnell, around 1770, by Pompeo Batoni.

 Sir John Parnell, 2nd Baronet (25 December 1744 – December 1801) was an Anglo-Irish Member of Parliament.

 Biography

 A Church of Ireland landowner, his family had originally migrated to Ireland from Congleton in Cheshire.
-Although not from a Roman Catholic Irish background, Parnell is renowned in Irish history for his efforts to bring about a more emancipated country and was the great-grandfather of Charles Stewart Parnell, leader of the Irish Home Rule campaign.
+The only son of Sir John Parnell, 1st Baronet and Anne Ward, daughter of Michael Ward, justice of the Court of King's Bench.
+Parnell was a supporter of Catholic emancipation and was the great-grandfather of Charles Stewart Parnell, leader of the Irish Home Rule campaign.

-Parnell first served in the Parliament of Ireland as one of the members for Bangor, from 1767 to 1768.
-He later sat for Queen's County from 1783 until the Union with Great Britain created the United Kingdom of Great Britain and Ireland in 1801.
-After the Union, he gained a seat in the Parliament of the United Kingdom for a short time as member for Queen's County, but died in December of the same year.

 From a line of politically astute ancestors who had moved to Ireland in the 17th century, Parnell rose to the highest positions in Irish politics as Commissioner of the Revenue (1780), Chancellor of the Exchequer of Ireland (1787), and Lord of the Treasury (1793).

-He died suddenly in London in 1801.